by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: below the pain threshold

-When applying kneading to the gluteus maximus, be sure to work on all parts of the muscle.
-Be sure to use correct body mechanics when the practitioner engages body weight into each stroke to take the pressure of the hands.
-Otherwise the kneading will strain your hands.
+When applying kneading to the gluteus maximus, work on all parts of the muscle.
+Be sure to use correct body mechanics when the practitioner engages body weight into each stroke to take the pressure off the hands.
+Otherwise, the kneading will strain your hands.

 Step 2 and 3.
 Work at the insertions of the gluteus maximus and piriformis muscles